 In summary

-There are a lot of acronyms and abbreviations used in counselling, perhaps too many!
-However, knowing what they are can be a helpful way of navigating the world of psychology and psychotherapy.
+There are many acronyms and abbreviations used in counselling, perhaps too many!
+However, knowing their meanings can be a helpful way of navigating the world of psychology and psychotherapy.

 References